The Ultimate Guide to Verbier

 With the main area of pistes located directly above Verbier, skiers have the possibility to ski on the slopes of La Tzoumas, Thyon, Nendaz and Veysonnaz.
 Beginners looking to ski in this resort get their own nursery slope at Les Moulins and Les Esserts away from the rest of the piste.
 For those in need of an adrenaline-rush, heliskiing is a popular activity, taking place on spectacular mountains including the 3670m Petit Combin and the 3800m Pigne d’Arolla.

-If skiing is not for you, there are 16 different marked snowshoeing itineraries for you to tackle, as well as the extremely popular dog sled rides which run from early December to late April.
+If skiing is not for you, there are many winter activities on offer including 16 different marked snowshoeing itineraries for you to tackle, as well as the extremely popular dog sled rides which run from early December to late April.
 For the adrenaline-seekers of the group, why not try ice climbing?
 With routes for both novices and experts, take to the frozen waterfalls of the region and enjoy the thrill of scaling the icy cascades.

 Summer in Verbier

 When the snow has melted and the warm sunshine arrives, the fun does not have to stop.
 Verbier has an extensive array of summer activities, with kilometres of terrain ready to welcome your bike, your hike or your horse!
 With 800 km in total available for mountain biking, 213 km of single trails and 8 downhill runs, Verbier is perfect for fans of mountain biking.

 Other accessible activities include rafting which takes place from May to September and golf.
 Paragliding is also a thrilling experience to be had with descents of more than 1400m.
 Further favourite summer activities in Verbier include mountain climbing and Via Ferratas.